-- (3) In carrying out the responsibilities set out in subsection (2), the Minister must consult frequently with freelancers and representatives of relevant industries. - (4) The Minister must publish an annual report on the discharge of their functions set out in subsection (2) and lay this report before Parliament. - (5) For the purposes of this section, a "freelancer" means an individual who is engaged to work by a company directly on flexible contracts, through their own company or through other companies on a short-term basis, and who is typically responsible for their own tax and national insurance contributions and is not entitled to the same employment rights as employees. - (6) The Secretary of State may, by regulations subject to the negative procedure, issue further guidance on the factors to be considered when determining whether an individual is a "freelancer" for the purposes of this Act, taking into account evolving working practices and relevant case law."
+- (4) The Minister must publish reports on the discharge of their functions set out in subsections (2) and (3) and lay this report before Parliament. - (5) For the purposes of this section, a "freelancer" means an individual who is engaged to work by a company directly on flexible contracts, through their own company or through other companies on a short-term basis, and who is typically responsible for their own tax and national insurance contributions and is not entitled to the same employment rights as employees. - (6) The Secretary of State may, by regulations subject to the negative procedure, issue further guidance on the factors to be considered when determining whether an individual is a "freelancer" for the purposes of this Act, taking into account evolving working practices and relevant case law."